 You need to add xfs_quota to the INITRD_MODULES variable in the /etc/sysconfig/kernel file when rootflags=quota is set or the initrd boot loader will panic your system at boot time.
+This technique is SLES specific.

 SLES 11 SP1 or RHEL 6 Kernels